jreisinger/docs/data/blog/2020-03-16-working-with-waf-containers.md

 There exist additional `input` and `output` fields.
 You can use different methods, insert custom headers or instead of checking the request status code you can check the WAF logs.

 The YAML format is based on [FTW](https://github.com/CRS-support/ftw/blob/master/docs/YAMLFormat.md) but some fields are missing.
 Others, like `dest_addr`, are ignored.
-See the [code](https://github.com/jreisinger/waf-tester/blob/master/yaml/types.go) for details.
+See the [code](https://github.com/jreisinger/waf-tester/blob/master/wafyaml/types.go) for details.

+## Commit and push the changes

+To make permanent changes you modify the WAF's `Dockerfile` and/or related configuration files.

 ## Practical example: adding a WAF rule

 WAF rules (or signatures) is what helps WAFs to distinguish between legitimate and malicious requests.
 Let's say that I want to run some tests against a [NAXSI](https://github.com/nbs-system/naxsi) WAF with default rules.
-To run this WAF locally in a container I execute this:
+To run this WAF locally:

 ```
 $ waf-runner waf/nginx/naxsi